 Iver Johnson revolvers can be dated by their serial numbers, which are typically found on the underside of the barrel.
 The first two digits of the serial number indicate the year of manufacture, while the last four digits indicate the number of the revolver produced that year.
 For example, a revolver with the serial number 1234 would have been manufactured in 1812 and would be the 34th revolver produced that year.

-To date a Iver Johnson revolver, first locate the serial number on the underside of the barrel.
+To date, an Iver Johnson revolver first locates the serial number on the underside of the barrel.
 Then, using a chart of Iver Johnson serial numbers, match the first two digits of the serial number with the year of manufacture.
 Finally, consult the chart to determine the number of the revolver produced that year.

 The Iver Johnson revolver is a popular choice for those looking for a reliable and affordable handgun.
 The company has been in business since 1871 and has a reputation for producing quality firearms.
 The Iver Johnson revolver is available in a variety of calibers and styles, making it a versatile option for self-defense, target shooting, or plinking.
 The revolver is simple to operate and maintain, and its reliability has made it a favorite among gun owners for over a century.